tw-haiven/haiven/docs/knowledge_packs.md

 #### Pick an interaction pattern

-Team AI currently supports 3 different prompt interaction patterns: Chat, diagrams, or brainstorming.
+Haiven currently supports 3 different prompt interaction patterns: Chat, diagrams, or brainstorming.

 Which interaction pattern to choose depends e.g. on what the user typically has available as input, at what level of detail, or how experienced a user is at a task.